Coalgebraic Infinite Traces and Kleisli Simulations: Introduction

-\subparagraph*{Contributions} In this paper we continue our series of work~\cite{hasuo06genericforward,hasuo10genericforward,urabeH14genericforward} and study the relationship between Kleisli simulations and \emph{infinite} traces.
-This turns out to be more complicated than we had expected, a principal reason being that \emph{infinite} traces are less well-behaved than finite traces (that are characterized simply by finality).
+While the automata-theoretic simulations in~\cite{lynch95forwardand} are known to be useful for checking both finite and infinitary trace inclusion, their coalgebraic generalization (Kleisli simulation) has been applied only to the finite trace setting.
+In this paper we continue our series of work~\cite{hasuo06genericforward,hasuo10genericforward,urabeH14genericforward,urabeH17matSim} and study the relationship between Kleisli simulations and \emph{infinitary} traces.
+This turns out to be more complicated than we had expected, a principal reason being that \emph{infinitary} traces are less well-behaved than finite traces (the latter being characterized simply by finality).

-For a suitable coalgebraic characterization of infinite traces we principally follow~\cite{jacobs04tracesemantics}---also relying on observations in~\cite{cirstea10genericinfinite,kerstan13coalgebraictrace}---and characterize infinite traces in terms of \emph{largest homomorphisms}.
-More specifically, we lift a final $F$-coalgebra in $\Sets$ to the Kleisli category $\Kl(T)$ and exhibit that the latter admits a largest homomorphism.
-In this paper we (principally) work with: the powerset monad $\pow$ (on $\Sets$) and the sub-Giry monad $\giry$ (on $\Meas$), as a monad $T$ for branching; and a polynomial functor $F$ for linear-time behaviors.
+For a suitable coalgebraic modeling of infinitary traces we principally follow~\cite{jacobs04tracesemantics}---also relying on observations in~\cite{cirstea10genericinfinite,kerstan13coalgebraictrace}---and characterize infinitary traces in terms of \emph{largest homomorphisms}.
+More specifically, we lift a final $F$-coalgebra in $\Sets$ to the Kleisli category $\Kl(T)$ and prove that the latter admits a largest homomorphism.
+In this paper we (principally) work with: the powerset monad $\pow$ (on $\Sets$), the sub-Giry monad $\giry$ (on $\Meas$), and the lift monad $\lift$ (on $\Sets$) as a monad $T$ for branching (see Table~\ref{table:settings}); and a polynomial functor $F$ for linear-time behaviors.